Thursday, October 3, 2024

 This is the fourth in a series of articles written and published in Portuguese by Agência Pública, São Paulo, translated and published in English by LAB.

-Translated by Tom Gatehouse.
+This piece by Andrea DiP, Alice Maciel, and Julia Dolce was translated by Tom Gatehouse.
 You can read the original, published in May 2019, here.

 In Damares Alves, Minister for Women, Family and Human Rights, Brazil’s evangelical churches have a representative at the very heart of government.
 To understand what these churches expect of their female worshippers, three Agência Pública reporters attended services and events during 2019.